 You’ve probably heard about GMOs, which are also referred to as genetically modified organisms, GE (genetically engineered), herbicide-tolerant (HT) or Bt crops.
 In simple terms, a GMO is an organism that has been changed injecting it with genetic material from another species.

-•GMOs lead to the rise of "superbugs."
-Research conducted the Iowa State University found that corn that was genetically modified to resist certain pests (rootworms) is being harmed by those pests, because the pests have become resistent to the pesticides being applied to them.
+Research conducted the Iowa State University found that corn that was genetically modified to resist certain pests (rootworms) is being harmed by those pests, because the pests have become resistant to the pesticides being applied to them.

 GMOs result in the increased use of toxic and persistent pesticides

 As GMOs become more resistant to pesticides and herbicides, more of these substances are needed to prevent the growth of undesirable plants (i.e. weeds).
 In turn, the increased use of pesticides and herbicides results in increased environmental pollution and human exposure to toxic substances.

 GMOs may reduce biodiversity and put our food security at risk

 As more scientific effort and funding is dedicated to the development of genetically engineered seeds and crops, and more farmers become reliant on them, the stock of non-genetically engineered seeds and crops decreases.
 This, in turn, reduces crop and seed diversity and creates conditions under which our food supply becomes more vulnerable because it is dependent on the survival of a small number seeds and crops.